KYMCO SCOOTERS

 Also sharing this new 205cc motor is a smaller version of Kymco’s Downtown scooter.
 The new Downtown 200i can be had for $400 less than the 300i model.

 Another interesting idea from Kymco for 2012 is ‘LX’ versions of their retro styled Like 50 and Like 200 scooters.
 The ‘LX’ version includes a neat two color paint job and various chrome accents.
-It’s
+It’s going to be a popular package amongst like buyers since it only adds $100 to the MSRP.

 Several models were dropped for 2012 which are the Sting 50, Grandvista 250, Xciting 250 and 4-stroke version of the Super 8.
 It’s easy to see why the Sting 50 and Xciting 250 scooters were squeezed out of Kymco’s line up with all the great new models they are introducing.
-The 4-stroke Super 8 is likely not being
+The 4-stroke Super 8 is likely not being offered since the 2-stroke version was far more popular in 2011.

 Kymco USA is carrying over the Agility, Sento, Yager GT 200i and Xciting 500 models unchanged.

 Kymco Canada made quite a few changes as well.
 Canadians are being offered the new People GT in only the smaller 200i size.
-Some of the biggest news for 2012 is the Canadian introduction of a new generation of Sento, which is being called the ‘New Sento’ (shown right) and is available in both 50i and 110i versions.
+Some of the biggest news for 2012 is the Canadian introduction of a new generation of Sento, which is being called the ‘New Sento’ and is available in both 50i and 110i versions.
 Also new is the Agility City 50, which is the first time Canadians have been offered an Agility model.
 The Agility City 50 is the same core scooter (frame and motor) as the Agility 50 sold in the USA, but the ‘City’ version receives larger wheels and a number of nice upgrades like a windscreen, rear case, nicer rims, integrated and more.

 Kymco Canada is carrying over the Vitality 50, Super 8 50 / 150, Frost 200i, Downtown 300i and Xciting 500.